BiEchi/my-homepage/content/home/thoughts.md

 -- *Richard Sutton, [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), 2019*

-Learning is to use data to extract patterns, and search is to use computation to extract inferences.
-It is optimization procedure that uses computation to make rational decisions.
+**Learning** is to use data to extract patterns, and **search** is the optimization procedure that uses computation to make rational decisions.

 -- *Sergey Levine, [RL with Large Datasets](https://www.youtube.com/watch?v=wraCgn27kVA), 2023*